zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 Add API routing information to your service.

-The following snippet describes the API routing information properties:
+The following snippet is an example of the API routing information properties.

+**Example:**

 ```
 routes: